bakamotokatas/WRF-Install-Script/README.md

 # WRF-Install-Script

-WRF Install scripts will install the WRF with the needed libraries(netcdf4, hdf5, mpich, zlib, libpng, jasper).
+WRF Install script will install the WRF with the needed libraries(netcdf4, hdf5, mpich, zlib, libpng, jasper).
 You can choose the version that you wanted to install.
-These Scripts is written for Debian based linux operating systems.
+These Scripts is written for Debian and ubuntu based linux operating systems.

-To run the scripts, you should run the commands below.
+To run the scripts, you should run the command below.

-For WRF4.1.2
+For WRF4.1.3

 ```
-bash WRF4.1.2_Install.bash
+bash WRF4.1.3_Install.bash
 ```